 - 1 tablespoon olive oil

-- 1/2 cup crumbled feta cheese
+- 1 cup (4 ounces) crumbled feta cheese

-- 1 teaspoon freshly ground black pepper
+- freshly ground black pepper to taste

 - Cook until al dente, then drain and return to the pot.

 - Eat while listening to late '90s pop music or "What the Hell Happened to Me?".